 Whilst I love the summer months.
 September is my favourite month of the year.
 It reminds me of buying new stationery.
 The beginning of the academic term.
 New beginnings.
 A fresh start.
-A beautiful breeze accompanying a warming sun.
-You can still enjoy parks and summer drinks.
-Even if you do have to remember to bring a jacket and umbrella!
+A beautiful breeze accompanies a warming sun.
+You can still enjoy parks and summer drinks even if you do have to remember to bring a jacket and umbrella!

 August’s Spending Tracker

-Last month, I told you that was going to use my Spending Tracker app and Monzo card to both track my spending and allocate myself a weekly budget.
+Last month, I told you that I would use my Spending Tracker app and Monzo card to track my spending and allocate a weekly budget.
 I always set up my rent and credit card payments to leave my bank account on the 1st day of every month so I can budget for the rest of the month.

-Finally, I made it to Exeter to catch up with my brother, his wife and my two adorable nieces.
+Finally, I made it to Exeter to catch up with my brother, his wife, and two adorable nieces.
 Lovely food.
 Lovely company.
 Giggles.
 Chats.
 Yoga in the park.
-I bought the two girls a little toy each, to remind myself of how lovely it is to be an aunt.
-The perfect antidote to city life.
+I bought the two girls a little toy each to remind myself how lovely being an aunt is—the perfect antidote to city life.

 My brother is a Vegan and an amazing cook.
 So we sat down and chatted about my diet, suggesting a number of improvements.
 Starting with drinking oat milk with my coffee and eating less meat.
 I have moved close to an Aldi, so I buy myself dinner each night on the way home, now focussing on buying myself healthy (and cheap) meals en route.

 Having suspected that I was intolerant to many foods for some time.
-I bought an intolerance test off Groupon, which confirmed that I am intolerant to wheat and various other foods.
-All of which I am trying to eliminate from my diet (no bread, pasta, cereal, rice).
+I bought an intolerance test off Groupon, confirming that I am intolerant to wheat and other foods.
+I am trying to eliminate all of these from my diet (no bread, pasta, cereal, or rice).
 I am also going to bed earlier in the evenings to make sure that my body gets enough sleep (go me!).

 South West Four, Clapham Common

-The day was hot, hot, hot and awash with sparkles and glitter.
-Unfortunately, despite asking organisers where Chase and Status were playing (no-one had a clue).
+The day was hot, hot, hot and awash with sparkles and glitter, unfortunately, despite asking organisers where Chase and Status were playing (no one had a clue).
 I missed the opening set (gutted!).
 When I finally found the drum n bass tent, they were on fire!
-I somehow missed Idris Elba too, playing out with Joel Correy’s ‘Sorry’ at the Festival.
+I somehow missed Idris Elba, playing out with Joel Correy’s ‘Sorry’ at the Festival.
 Joel was an intern at MTV when I worked there.
 I love seeing his success and looking so happy!
-I made a note to my self that I needed more music in my life, especially drum n bass.
+I noted that I needed more music in my life, especially drum n bass.

 Goal-setting this September